 Today, frankincense is used mainly in the manufacture of incense, and is regarded as an essential ingredient.
 Incense is used particularly in Roman Catholic and Greek Orthodox Churches, and also in the cosmetics and pharmaceutical industries, for perfumes, fumigating powders and pastilles.
 Burning incense is an effective insect repellent.

 Frankincense has a wide range of traditional medicinal uses, for example in the treatment of digestive and respiratory complaints.
 Scientific research is underway into the possible use of Boswellia species in cancer treatment.
 The essential oil derived from frankincense contains a number of monoterpene hydrocarbons, such as pinene and limonene, and is used in aromatherapy.
 The fumes can have a stimulant effect.
 China is the main importer of the gum.

 Boswellia sacra can be seen growing in the seasonally dry zone of the Princess of Wales Conservatory.

 Pressed and dried specimens of B. sacra are held in the Herbarium, one of the behind-the-scenes areas of Kew.
-The details of some of these specimens, including images, can be seen on-line in the Herbarium Catalogue.
-Samples of gum, resin and oil are also held in the Economic Botany Collection.
+The details of some of these specimens, including images, can be seen online in the Herbarium Catalogue.